Danial Frost: Career

 Frost began his racing career in the 2016–17 Formula 4 South East Asia Championship.
-In 2017 he moved to the Formula Masters China and finished in 3rd place.
+In 2017, he moved to the Formula Masters China and finished in 3rd place.
 In 2017–18 he made his debut in the MRF Challenge Formula 2000 Championship.
-In 2018 he competed in the U.S. F2000 National Championship with Exclusive Autosport, and in 2019 he moved to the Indy Pro 2000 Championship, the second step on the Road to Indy.
+In 2018, he competed in the U.S. F2000 National Championship with Exclusive Autosport, and in 2019 he moved to the Indy Pro 2000 Championship, the second step on the Road to Indy.

 In 2020, Frost signed with Andretti Autosport.
 In the following year, Frost switched to HMD Motorsports with Dale Coyne Racing.

 Following his season in 2022 Indy Lights for HMD Motorsports w/ Dale Coyne Racing, Frost tested one of the team's cars in October 2022 in a private IndyCar driver evaluation test at Sebring.

 Frost re-signed with HMD Motorsports w/ Dale Coyne Racing for the 2023 Indy Lights championship.
 He won the season-opening Indy NXT by Grand Prix of St. Petersburg on Sunday, 5 March 2023, earning his second career victory in IndyCar’s development series.

+In 2024, Frost announced that his racing career would be placed on hold as he would complete his required two years of military service for his home country of Singapore.